Night Train to Venice

-Night Train to Venice is a 1993 German contemporary gothic-horror film directed by Carlo U. Quinterio.
-This international production was a cooperation of British, Italian, and German artists, including Hugh Grant, Malcolm McDowell, Tahnee Welch, Evelyn Opela, Kristina Söderbaum and Rachel Rice (Big Brother 9 winner).
+Night Train to Venice (also released as Train to Hell) is a 1993 German contemporary gothic-horror film directed by Carlo U. Quinterio.
+This international production was a cooperation of British, Italian, and German artists, including Hugh Grant, Malcolm McDowell, Tahnee Welch, Evelyn Opela, Kristina Söderbaum and Rachel Rice.
 It was filmed in 1993 and released worldwide in 1995.

 The film has been criticized for the non-linear plot it follows and the obvious references to the Gothic genre.
 In a radio interview in 2002, Hugh Grant deemed the film the worst he has ever been in.

 The thriller presents a labyrinthine combination of sexual transgression, darkness and intrigue, bearing a strong similarity to other Gothic texts, including Dracula.
 The story itself features obscure icons, such as the constant appearance of a woman and child dressed in white, ferocious Rottweilers with a taste for human flesh, Venetians in strange masks and recurring figures of the Commedia dell'arte; all of these elements wrapped in a dream-like atmosphere.

-Synopsis
+Plot

-The young Scottish journalist Martin Gimmle (Grant) is traveling to Venice by train to drop off a copy of his book on European Neo-Nazism to an unknown publisher.
-On the way there he meets a bevy of odd characters.
-Among them is The Stranger (McDowell), an illusive and evil character, who has mysterious powers over people, and even their dreams.
-He also encounters Vera (Welch), a performer who is travelling with her daughter, and he falls in love with her.
+The young Scottish journalist Martin Gimmle (Grant) is traveling to Venice by train to drop off a copy of his book on European neo-Nazism to an unknown publisher.
+A neo-Nazi skinhead gang sneaks after him on the train; on the train, Martin meets a bevy of odd characters.
+Among them is the Stranger (McDowell), an illusive and evil character, who has mysterious powers over people, even their dreams.
+He also encounters Vera (Welch), a performer who is travelling home with her daughter, and falls in love with her.
+Martin and Vera are both afflicted with strange and threatening visions that relate to the Stranger; in Martin's case, recurrent visions of savage dogs.
+While on the train, the skinheads surveil and then attack Martin; Martin leaves a piece of his research materials with Vera to safeguard it.

-Martin eventually becomes prey to his menacing surroundings, following the trail of Neo-Nazi gangs.
-Their leader, The Stranger, uses his powers on Martin, causing him the loss of his memory.
+Upon arriving in Venice, Martin stays with Vera, but continues to see the Stranger.
+Leaving to visit the publisher, Martin finds the building abandoned, only to find a dog eating a human corpse in one of the rooms.
+After running out, he is chased by the gang of neo-Nazis and their dogs.
+During the chase, the Stranger uses his powers on Martin, causing him to crash and lose his memories.
 The only persons who can help him to go back to his former self are Vera and her daughter.
+With the research materials returned to him by Vera, he recovers his memories.
+Martin saves Vera's daughter from a fall, tying back to a vision recurrent throughout the film.